 A recital exploring love, lust, power and decay.

-Lucy takes the audience on a journey through four centuries of Shakespeare’s songs, interwoven with spoken poetry from his plays and sonnets.
+Shakespeare in Song dovetails Shakespeare’s songs with spoken poetry from his plays and sonnets.

 Traditional Elizabethan settings performed alongside timeless arrangements by Purcell, Quilter, Finzi, Schubert and Haydn.
 Contemporary settings by Dring, Korngold, Horovitz and Tippett.